paloblanco/learningthree/readme.md

 # Learning how to use threejs

+## Summary
+This is a repo where I am following along with Lewy Blue's online book, [https://discoverthreejs.com/].
+I am making changes so I can develop on my own machine (using VScode) and I can bundle my application using Parcel.
+The directions below can help you to set up your own development environment for making threejs apps and games!

 ## Background
 I am using this repo to track my progress as I learn about threejs.
 I am using an excellent guide written about threejs by Lewy Blue which can be found here: [https://discoverthreejs.com/]